 According to a source, “the major industries in France are aerospace, motor industry, pharmaceutical, industrial machinery, metallurgy, electronics, textiles, food and drink, and tourism.
 According to a report by Hays, in 2015 engineering, research and development (R&D), IT and banking were the sectors exhibiting the most employment growth.
-Around three-quarters of the population are employed in services.”
+Around three-quarters of the population is employed in services.”

 If you have management skills, there has always been high demand in sales, construction, engineering, business marketing, industrial sectors, IT, to name a few areas for consideration.
 These skills seem to be particularly needed outside of major French cities, too, so you don’t have to limit yourself to job-hunting in Paris, for example.

 Also consider that, with the recent terror attacks in France and the current state of emergency that followed right after and the COVID-19 pandemic, tensions are high and there is increased demand for personnel in all areas pertaining to national and private security.

 Robust growth demands an adequate workforce.
 Given the growth trends over the past year, it is likely that an expat would be able to find job opportunities in the following ten areas (Despite the effects of the coronavirus economic crisis):